Leiser619/PokemonSite/README.md

 ## General Information
 - Website about pokemons
-- You can check all the pokemon via their name or their type
+- You can check all the pokemon via their name or their type -You can catch pokemons by completing quizz about them
 ## Technologies Used
 - NextJs
 - Tailwind